CookedSeafood/take-me/README.md

 Takeme is quite technically vanilla and it achives its main function by:

 1. Use force riding.
-2. Redirect isSaveable() in addPassenger() to a custom mothod which returns isPlayer() if not saveable.
+2. Redirect `isSaveable()` in `addPassenger()` to a custom method which returns `isPlayer()` if not saveable.
-3. Send EntityPassengersSetS2CPacket to the vehicle player when mounting or dismounting.
+3. Send `EntityPassengersSetS2CPacket` to the vehicle player when mounting or dismounting.

 ## Usage

-Its functions can only be triggered with both hands empty.
+Its functions can only be triggered with both hands empty by default.

 ### Mount Player